junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How are we even gonna kill them when they're not in bodies?"
 Dean asks loudly.

-"I can smite them," Cas answers readily.
+Cas has the answer ready.
+"I can smite them."

-Dean tears his eyes away from the black-white smoke briefly to eye the angel.
+Dean tears his eyes away from the black-white smoke temporarily to eye the angel.
 "You got enough mojo for that?"

 "It has to," Cas says sternly.

 "What do I do?"

-"Protect Charlie, round them up for me," Cas commands quickly.
+"Protect Charlie, round them up for me," Cas commands in a quick, sharp voice.

 Dean weighs the demon blade in his hands, wondering aloud.
 "Is this pure iron?
 Is it going to hurt Charlie as well?"